canada-ca/blog-dto/_posts/2017-08-09-taking-steps.markdown

 - 10 times more people now get to BizPal, a wizard to help find required permits and licences<sup id="footnotemark2"><a class="fn-lnk" href="#myfootnote2"><span class="wb-invisible">Link to footnote </span>2</a></sup>
 - 3 times more people now find business support and financing on the start a business steps page<sup id="footnotemark3"><a class="fn-lnk" href="#myfootnote3"><span class="wb-invisible">Link to footnote </span>3</a></sup>

 These outcomes from Canadians using the Canada.ca site support the prototype testing results.
 The steps-based design clearly addressed a real need, and filled a gap in our template design patterns.
 This design pattern is now available as an option for Canada.ca topic pages, and will soon be included in the Content and Information Architecture Specification.
 Services on Canada.ca can now use this to pattern to help Canadians understand and find the steps they're looking for.

 ## Find out more

 We're happy to share what we've learned.
-Email us at information@tbs-sct.gc.ca
+Email us at dto.btn@tbs-sct.gc.ca

 <aside class="wb-fnote" role="note">
 <h2 id="fn">Footnotes</h2>